adridev/sdet-test/readme.md

 ```shell
 docker-compose up
 ```
-It will be available at http://localhost:8088 (a Spring whitelabel error is expected)
+Then the application should be available at http://localhost:8088 (a Spring whitelabel error is expected)

-### Disclaimer
-Don't use any of this code in production.
-It was created for a simple coding test.